 · Ed & Skills (Bottom 10%) - 69% compared to National 12%.

 · Ed & Skills (Bottom 30%) - 78% compared to National 34%.

 During the period 2016 – 2019, Ash Hill Academy observed an average 16.3% of students change school in year.
-In order to alleviate potential issues arising from this mobility, the academy has put in place a comprehensive programme of transition for all years and student groups.
-Significant focus on SEND, DV and LAC students.
-To ensure the longevity of these measure, the academy has successfully completed both the Leading Parent Partnership Award (LPPA) and the Inclusion Quality Mark (IQM).
+In order to alleviate potential issues arising from this mobility, the academy has put in place a comprehensive programme of transition for all years and student groups, with a significant focus on SEND, DV and LAC students.
+To ensure the longevity of these measure, the academy has successfully completed both the Leading Parent Partnership Award (LPPA) and the Flaghship Inclusion Quality Mark (IQM).